Message from the Chief

 If you believe you may be eligible for a T-Visa or a U-Visa, and need a U-Visa Certification or T-Visa Declaration, please click here for more information.
 For those forms in Spanish, please click here.

-South Brunswick Police Department has equipped each offer with a Body Worn Camera (BWC).
+South Brunswick Police Department has equipped each officer with a Body Worn Camera (BWC).
 Click here for more information.

 The Chief of Police is head of the police force appointed by the Township and responsible for the routine day to day operations of the police department.
 Acting to preserve public peace, the Chief oversees 87 Full Time Officers, 4 Special Officers as well as clerical staff from the police department.
 The overall responsibility of the chief is to duly administer and enforce the laws in order to protect life and property, and to prevent crime.